When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?

-\textbf{Application Fields.} Academic research focuses on cutting-edge areas, emphasizing theoretical modeling and task optimization, including algorithm optimization, data fusion, and the application of external knowledge.
-For example, academic research addresses multi-UAV collaboration and decision support using RAG and reinforcement learning techniques~\cite{liu2024navagent,javaid2024large}, combines Q-Learning, graph neural networks, and LLM reasoning to achieve dual optimization of communication and task execution~\cite{15}, and utilizes LLMs for link quality prediction and dynamic resource allocation~\cite{69}.
-On the other hand, the industrial sector faces higher real-time requirements and emphasizes practical operability and scalability, focusing on how to improve task execution efficiency and control accuracy in real-world applications.
+\textbf{Application Fields.} Researchers emphasize cutting-edge theoretical modeling and optimization, such as algorithm refinement, data fusion, and external knowledge utilization.
+For example, researchers address multi-UAV collaboration via RAG and reinforcement learning~\cite{liu2024navagent,javaid2024large}, optimize communication via GNNs and LLM reasoning~\cite{15}, and utilize LLMs for link-quality prediction~\cite{69}.
+Conversely, developers prioritize real-time requirements, operability, and scalability, focusing on improving task execution efficiency and control accuracy in real-world applications.
 For example, in more than 50\% of the projects, large models are responsible for tasks such as \textit{Natural Language Command Parsing}, \textit{Control Logic and Command Generation}, and \textit{Single-UAV Task Reasoning and Planning}.
 These tasks are concentrated in areas like flight control, task planning, and human-machine interaction.

-\textbf{Different Integration Modes Between LLMs and UAVs.} To gain a deeper understanding of the technical details of LLMs' application in the UAV field in both academia and industry, we identified three main integration modes of LLMs with UAVs based on the location of the LLM and the interaction between the LLM and UAV.
-These modes are: \textit{External (Offboard Invocation) mode, Hybrid (Onboard Assistance) mode, and Internal (Onboard Control) mode}.
-We researched their distribution in current academic studies and industrial projects.
+\textbf{Different UAV-LLM Integration Practices.} To gain a deeper understanding of the technical details of how researchers and developers technically integrate LLMs into UAV projects, we identified three integration modes based on LLM location and interaction: \textit{External (Offboard Invocation) mode, Hybrid (Onboard Assistance) mode, and Internal (Onboard Control) mode}.
+We researched their distribution in current researchers' and developers' practices.